YiheWang/NYU-CS-AI-PacmanCompetition/README.md

 # NYU-CS-AI-PacmanCompetition
-A simple AI for playing Pacman game.
+A bot for playing Pacman game.
 Based on Berkeley Pacman game.

 [Project goals and how to play it](https://github.com/YiheWang/NYU-CS-AI-PacmanCompetition/blob/master/Competition.pdf)